suvrodey1/frqvisitor/README.md

 ## Steps to Build Jar File
--  Download pom and Src file
+-  Download pom and src folder
 -  mvn package
 The out put jar file should be created in target folder.